CaraLagumen/unruly/README.md

 Created with [TypeScript, Node.js, Angular, Express, & MongoDB]

-Comprehensive scheduling app for the unruly.
+A comprehensive scheduling app for the unruly workforce

 ## Development